Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Abstract

 \section{Abstract}

-We present a fast planning architecture called Hamilton-Jacobi-based bidirectional A* (HJBA*) to solve general tight parking scenarios.
-The algorithm is a two-layer composed of a high-level HJ-based reachability analysis and a lower-level bidirectional A* search algorithm.
-In high-level reachability analysis, a backward reachable tube (BRT) concerning vehicle dynamics is computed by the HJ analysis and it intersects with a safe set to get a safe reachable set.
-The safe set is defined by constraints of positive signed distances for obstacles in the environment and computed by solving QP optimization problems offline.
-For states inside the intersection set, i.e., the safe reachable set, the computed backward reachable tube ensures they are reachable subjected to system dynamics and input bounds, and the safe set guarantees they satisfy parking safety with respect to obstacles in different shapes.
-For online computation, randomized states are sampled from the safe reachable set, and used as heuristic guide points to be considered in the bidirectional A* search.
-The bidirectional A* search is paralleled for each randomized state from the safe reachable set.
-We show that the proposed two-level planning algorithm is able to solve different parking scenarios effectively and computationally fast for typical parking requests.
-We validate our algorithm through simulations in large-scale randomized parking scenarios and demonstrate it to be able to outperform other state-of-the-art parking planning algorithms.
+We present a fast path planning algorithm called Hamilton-Jacobi-based bidirectional A* (HJBA*) for solving general tight parking scenarios.
+The algorithm consists of two layers: a high-level Hamilton-Jacobi (HJ) reachability analysis and a lower-level bidirectional A* search.
+In the high-level reachability analysis, a backward reachable tube, considering vehicle dynamics, is computed using HJ analysis.
+This tube intersects with a safe set to define a safe reachable set.
+The safe set is determined by constraints of positive signed distances from obstacles in the environment, which are computed offline by solving quadratic programming problems.
+For states within the safe reachable set, the backward reachable tube ensures that they are reachable under system dynamics and input bounds, while the safe set guarantees safety with respect to obstacles of varying shapes.
+For online computation, randomized states are sampled from the safe reachable set and used as heuristic guide points in the bidirectional A* search.
+The bidirectional A* search is parallelized for each randomized state from the safe reachable set.
+We demonstrate that the proposed two-level planning algorithm effectively and efficiently solves various parking scenarios for typical parking requests.
+Simulations in large-scale randomized parking scenarios validate the algorithm’s performance, showing that it outperforms other state-of-the-art parking planning algorithms.
+The real-world experiment is conducted to further validate the effectiveness of our approach.